uyumaz/AsmlHackathonTemplate/README.md

 All of the world’s top chipmakers like Samsung, Intel and TSMC use our technology, enabling the waves of innovation that help tackle the world’s toughest challenges.

 ## The ASML Digital Gold Hackathon 2018
-The second half of 2018 ASML is organizing a C++ Hackathon.
+On 12-13 October 2018 ASML is organizing a C++ Hackathon.
 The hackathon assignment tries to approach the daily challenges an ASML software employee faces in a:
 * embedded,
 * high performance,
 * real time,